wohdek21/TelegramYou/README.md

 • Telegram You💥

-A telegram fork that implements Material Design 3 UI to your locly massenger🤯
+A telegram fork that implements Material Design 3 UI to your lovely massenger🤯